ESMValGroup/ESMValTool/doc/sphinx/source/esmvaldiag/observations.rst

 Contributing a CMORizing script for an observational dataset
 ************************************************************

-ESMValTool is able to process observational data sets, however, since many features of this version are based on the `Iris library
-<https://scitools.org.uk/iris/docs/latest/>`_ that uses the `CF conventions
-<http://cfconventions.org/>`_, the format of the data sets has to follow very
-strict CMOR rules.
-If the original observational data set is not in the right CMOR format, it has to be CMORized before the ESMValTool preprocessor can work with it.
+ESMValTool is designed to work with CF compliant data and follows the CMOR tables from the CMIP data request, therefore the observational datasets need to be CMORized for usage in ESMValTool.
 The following steps are necessary to prepare an observational data set for the use in ESMValTool.

 | `1.
 Check if your variable is CMOR standard`_